A-312/node-blueconfig/packages/convict/README.md

 config.loadFile(['./prod.json', './config.json']);
 ```

-Each setting in the schema has the following possible properties, each aiding in the convict's goal of being more robust and collaborator friendly.
+Each setting in the schema has the following possible properties, each aiding in the blueconfig's goal of being more robust and collaborator friendly.

-### Convict properties
+### Blueconfig properties

- - **Type information**: the `format` property specifies either a built-in convict format (`ipaddress`, `port`, `int`, etc.) or it can be a function to check a custom format.
+ - **Type information**: the `format` property specifies either a built-in blueconfig format (`ipaddress`, `port`, `int`, etc.) or it can be a function to check a custom format.
 During validation, if a format check fails it will be added to the error report.
  - **Default values**: Is a default value before this value will be overwritten by another getter.
  - **Environmental variables**: If the variable specified by `env` has a value, it will overwrite the setting's default value.
 An environment variable may not be mapped to more than one setting.
  - **Command-line arguments**: If the command-line argument specified by `arg` is supplied, it will overwrite the setting's default value or the value derived from `env`.